hmemcpy/hmemcpy.com/content/posts/from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 2. **Determinism**.
 A function must yield the same value for the same input.
 3. **Purity**.
 A function’s only effect must be the computation of its return value, *and nothing else*.

-These properties are voilated by "side-effects".
+These properties are violated by "side-effects".
 We consider side-effects to be anything like reading a file, talking to a web server, starting threads, throwing exceptions, etc. To be precise, functions that have side-effects violate [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency) (RT), a fundamental property of functional languages, where expressions that make up a program can be safely replaced with the result of evaluating said expressions, without changing the program's behavior.
 A function is considered "pure", if it is RT for all RT arguments, meaning that the arguments passed into a function must be pure themselves.
 A side-effect, therefore, is *anything* that violates RT.

 In this world of pure functions that always return a value, there is no such thing as `void`.
 All functions must return a value, and that value must always be the same for the same input.
 Given these "restrictions", how can we possibly do anything useful (e.g. talking to a database) in a functional language?